 During a recent consulting engagement I found myself once again re-inventing a formula in Excel for modeling commission calculations to estimate the cost of the plan at various points above and below 100% attainment.
 This task is complicated by the infinite variations on how acceleration can be designed.
-While every plan is different the common structure is always an annual target variable (ATV) and an associated quota resulting in a personal commission rate (PCR).
+While every plan is different the common structure always uses an annual target variable (ATV) and an associated quota resulting in a personal commission rate (PCR, also known as base commission rate or BCR).
 I decided to create a general commission formula that was flexible enough to be reusable year after year during multiple engagements and I am sharing it so you don’t have to reinvent it every time you’re thinking about changing your commission plan structure.

 The Excel formula that drives this model is the most complex I’ve ever written or ever seen for that matter.
 The key to making this easier for you or your Sales Ops analyst to audit it is the use of named global variables and a structured layout in Excel.
-You will find the formula in the linked Excel workbook in cell C28.
-Note that the variables in the workbook (in blue font) are defined with placeholders that you can change to emulate variations on your proposed comp plan.
-If you use this file as the basis for your analysis the named global variables are already defined and you’re good to go but if you move the formula to another workbook it will not function until you redefine the global variables.
+You will find the formula in the linked Excel workbook in cell D28.
+The variables in the workbook (in blue font) can be changed to simulate variations on your proposed comp plan.
+Note: If you use this file as the basis for your analysis, the 32 named global variables are already defined and you’re good to go but if you move the formula to another workbook it will not function until you redefine the global variables there.

 The values you need to input are in blue font while calculations are in red font.
 You need to enter the annual quota, the annual target variable, the number of times your commission rate changes in your model (called inflections), for each of those inflections, where they occur as a percent of quota and finally, how much the PCR is increased or decreased by the multiplier.
 For example, if the PCR is 3% and at 100% of quota it changes to 6%, the first inflection is at 100% (expressed as a percent of quota) and the multiple is 200% (expressed as a percentage of the PCR).